WebSockets

 , and send any form submissions to the server via the websocket.
 The server will then respond by sending a message back to the client.
 The client will then update the message div with the message from the server using Out of Band Swaps, which means that the content is swapped with the same id without reloading the page.

-Make sure you set ws_hdr=True
+Make sure you set exts='ws'

 when creating your FastHTML